galaxyproject/training-material/topics/genome-annotation/tutorials/gene-centric/tutorial.md

 ## Step 8: Generating and interpreting the comparative genome graph

-Another workflow output will represent a single file summarzing genomic location of matches between each of the genomes in our dataset and amino acid translation fo exons from the gene of interest.
+Another workflow output will represent a single file summarizing genomic location of matches between each of the genomes in our dataset and amino acid translation of exons from the gene of interest.
 It will be called `Mapping report` and will have tag <kbd>PlottingData</kbd> associated with it.
 To plot the data contained in this file we will use external Jupyter notebook (note that Jupyter can be run directly from Galaxy, but to make this tutorial runnable on any Galaxy instance we will use an internal notebook server).

 ### Starting notebook